nlovett218/fk_ratbot/README.md

-# TakingWallStreetBot
+# FK_RatBot

-Simple bot that responds to users questions about certain tickers.
+Discord bot that notifies users of name changes on the Finders Keepers server.